DASSL/ClassDB/tests/testPrepareClassDBREADME.txt

 dropInstructorTest()
 dropDBManagerTest()

 ---
 PENDING Tests:

-In order to properly test the login capabilities and password for the Student and Instructor roles created, these have to be manually tested by logging in to the DBMS using the following usernames and passwords.
+In order to properly test the login capabilities and password for the users that were created, the users have to be manually tested by connecting to the DBMS through a client, using the following usernames and passwords.
 Keep in mind that usernames and passwords are CASE SENSITIVE.
-After testing, please log back in as a superuser and run testPrepareClassDBCleanup.sql
+After testing, login as a superuser, run the final two queries, and then run testPrepareClassDBCleanup.sql

 Students: